 First Aid: Fainting

-Fainting is a temporary loss of consciousness that happens when there isn't enough blood going to the brain because of a drop in blood pressure.
-Blood pressure can drop from dehydration, a quick change in position, standing or sitting still for a long period, or a sudden fear of something (such as the sight of blood).
+Fainting (or "passing out") is a temporary loss of consciousness that usually happens because not enough blood is going to the brain due to a drop in blood pressure.
+Blood pressure can drop from dehydration, standing up too quickly, standing or sitting still for a long period, or a sudden fear of something (such as the sight of blood).
+Fainting also can happen from low blood sugar, especially in people with diabetes or if someone hasn't eaten in a while.

 It's important to get medical care to figure out what brought on the fainting episode and help prevent it from happening again.